 He loves to travel, which is perfect for someone who likes discovering new places with his camera.
 He’s taken his camera across Australia and to Europe, India, New Zealand, Kenya, Nepal and South East Asia and has photographed everything from landscapes, street portraiture, architecture, street scenes and more on his travels.

 Seng’s images have been exhibited in Australia, the UK and Lithuania and he has published two photography books on surf life saving.
 Seng is also involved in a range of community-based photography projects, from organising the FotoFreo Fringe Festival to running photography workshops for the likes of CanTeen, Propel Youth Arts and the Edmund Rice Institute of Social Justice.
-He is also a member of the Western Australia Photographic Judges Association (WAPJA) and is a regular judge at camera club exhibition and competition nights.
+He is part of the organising committee for the Fremantle International Portrait Prize 2017 and is also a member of the Western Australia Photographic Judges Association (WAPJA).
+Seng is a regular judge at camera club exhibition and competition nights.

 Seng is familiar with a range of different cameras, including Nikon, Canon, Olympus, Pentax, Fujifulm and Sony digital cameras.